Compliance February 7, 2026 | 10 min read

 Austria

-Austria — MPfG clarification (February 2026): Austria's Crypto Reporting Act (MPfG) is the national implementation of DAC8.
-The BMF clarified on 13 February 2026 that the MPfG also applies to foreign providers — not just exchanges based in Austria.
-Binance, Kraken, and Coinbase are required to report data on Austrian users.
+On 13 February 2026, the Austrian BMF clarified that the Austrian Crypto Reporting Act (MPfG, the national DAC8 implementation) also applies to foreign providers.
+So Binance, Kraken, and Coinbase report transaction data of Austrian users as well.
 Anyone who believed foreign exchanges were exempt is mistaken.
 First reporting deadline: 31 July 2027 for the 2026 reporting year.

 Source: BMF Austria, EStG Germany.
 As of: March 2026.
 Not tax advice – please clarify individual cases with your tax advisor.